 What can the individual patient do to help in their own care?
 Diet is one important consideration.
-You are referred to my detailed Dietary Therapy for Ulcerative Colitis for a full discussion.
+You are referred to my detailed Dietary Therapy for Ulcerative Colitis section below for a full discussion.
 However, many authorities are now talking about how prebiotics, probiotics, and even fecal transplantation may play a role in the future care of patients.

 Ulcerative Colitis (UC) is a disorder of the colon or large bowel.
 It usually begins as an inflammation of the colon down by the rectum and then spreads upward from there.
 Rectal bleeding is the hallmark of the disorder.
 With UC, the colon’s lining becomes inflamed, developing small open sores, called ulcers.
 These ulcers create mucous and pus.
 The inflammation, combined with the ulcers, cause abdominal pain and the need to frequently empty the colon.